simoncoulton/SCSlidingViewController/README.md

 	- (void)willChangeTopViewController;
 	- (void)didChangeTopViewController;

 ## Todo

-1. Be able to set the status bar text color prior to the relevant side view controller being shown.
+1. Test on iOS6, though some small preliminary tests have been done and it seems to work.
-2. Test on iOS6, though some small preliminary tests have been done and it seems to work.
+2. Ability to round corners of content in UINavigationController